VishakArudhra/doc_intel/README.md

 #### **ADD** AND **DELETE** WORDS FROM IN-BUILT DICTIONARY:

 * PDF documents are not purposely written to suite document extraction and therefore, a lot of discontinued words in the documents end up broken with ordinary text extraction.
-* doc-intel's in-built dicttionary support identification of many 1000s of words which is now **editable**.
+* doc-intel's in-built dictionary support identification of many 1000s of words which is now **editable**.
 Add and remove words as you require for your smooth text extraction.
+* `do-cument` --> `document`

 ```
 from doc_intel import manage_diction